GRousselet/rogme/README.md

 #> plot shift function
 psf <- plot_sf(sf, plot_theme = 2)
+#> Warning: Using alpha for a discrete variable is not advised.

+#> Warning: Using alpha for a discrete variable is not advised.

 #> add labels for deciles 1 & 9
 psf <- add_sf_lab(psf, sf,